-The Needle Exchange
+The Queen City Needle Exchange

-Harm Reduction for Drug Users
+Harm Reduction for Injection Substance Users

-Always use a clean and new needle.
+- Always use a clean and new needle.
 Clean the area with an alcohol swab before you inject.
 Do not swab after the injection.
 Always insert the needle and inject in the same direction the blood in your vein is flowing (blood in your veins flows towards your heart).
 Always take your time and inject slowly.

-Your arms and hands are the safest places to inject.
+- Your arms and hands are the safest places to inject.
 Never inject into your head, neck, groin, or genitals.
 Try to rotate your injection sites.

 - Dispose of needles safely into a sharps container and bring them in to a needle exchange for safe disposal.
 Please help keep used needles out of the community.